itom-project/plugins/FaulhaberMCS/docs/FaulhaberMCS.rst

     In most of the cases before position control is to be used, the drive must perform a reference run to align the position used by the drive to the mechanic setup.

     :param method: Homing method.
 Methods 1…34: A limit switch or an additional reference switch is used as reference.
 Method 37: The position is set to 0 without reference run.
-Methods –1…–4: A mechanical limit stop is set as reference.
+Methods –1…–4: A mecha
+... nical limit stop is set as reference.
 Register '0x6098.00'.
     :type method: int
     :param offset: Offset of the zero position relative to the position of the reference switch in userdefined units.
 Register '0x607C.00'.
     :type offset: int - optional